microsoftgraph/microsoft-graph-docs.pt-BR/api-reference/v1.0/api/chatmessagehostedcontent-get.md

 #### <a name="response"></a>Resposta

-A resposta contém bytes para o conteúdo hospedado no corpo. `content-type` o header especifica o tipo de conteúdo hospedado.
+A resposta contém bytes para o conteúdo hospedado no corpo. `content-type` O cabeçalho  especifica o tipo de conteúdo hospedado.

 <!-- {
   "blockType": "response",